-Argentine imports of consumer-oriented food and beverages in 2022 are projected to remain at 2021 levels, due to continuing economic uncertainty, weak consumer spending, and the expectation of high inflation.
-However, there are still opportunities for products that are not produced in sufficient quantity locally, such as food ingredients, pork products, seafood products, health-themed, and craft or specialty products oriented at high-income consumers.
+Argentine imports of consumer-oriented food and beverages in 2023 are projected to remain flat at 2022 levels, due to continuing economic uncertainty, currency controls, weak consumer spending, and the expectation of high inflation.
+Since October 2022, many food and beverage products are no longer being automatically granted import licenses.
+Import licenses are being granted in a discretionary manner as the Argentine government seeks to manage trade.
+FAS Buenos Aires recommends working closely with experienced local importers and brokers.
+However, there are still opportunities for products that are not produced in sufficient quantity locally, such as food ingredients, plant-based products, pork products, seafood products, health-themed, and craft or specialty products oriented at high-income consumers.